 Other routes back as an alternative to asphalt:

-To the rear of the Raiffeisenbank cross the Fuscher Ache and turn left.
-Head up the slope for around 15 minutes, cross a streambed and continue to Angereralm.
-From here, continue uphill for around an hour.
-At the junction, take a left to Kammereralm, Sulzbach Hochalm, Guteben, then right heading to Bichlalm, Sulzbach Grundalm.
+Starting from the Tourist Info, cross the Großglocknerstraße, then cross the Fuscher Ache and turn left.
+Walk uphill on the slope for about 15 minutes, cross a stream bed and continue to the Angereralm.
+From here continue uphill for about 1 hour.
+At the fork, turn left towards Kammereralm, Sulzbach Hochalm, Guteben, continue right towards Bichlalm, Sulzbach Grundalm.

 After Pension Oberreiter turn off the Glocknerstraße and onto Bad Fuscher Straße, then cross the bridge.
 After 4 km you will come to the old spa town of Bad Fusch (1188 m).
 At the church, follow the Alpine path which climbs slightly.
 This route takes you past mineral springs and into the idyllic landscape of Weichselbachtal, with its velvety Alpine meadows, tranquil woodlands and babbling streams.
 At the head of the valley you come to Walcher Grundalm, from where you can head from Wegkundige to Weichselbachhöhe weather cross (2218 m) to Rauris-Wörth (6 hours).